Michael Bad Hand has devoted his life to learning about and reliving as closely as possible early Native American culture.

 Lisa Strong is Director of the Art and Museum Studies MA Program and Associate Professor at Georgetown University.
 She guest-curated an exhibition on Alfred Jacob Miller for the Amon Carter Museum and wrote the accompanying book Sentimental Journey: The Art of Alfred Jacob Miller (2009).
 She was assistant editor for Corcoran Gallery of Art Catalogue of American Paintings to 1945 (2011), and has contributed essays to Romancing the West: Alfred Jacob Miller in the Bank of America Collection (2011); Bob Kuhn: Drawing on Instinct (2012); Celebrating the American Spirit: Masterworks from the Crystal Bridges Museum of American Art (2012); and Painted Journeys: The Art of John Mix Stanley (2015).

 Ron Tyler is the retired director of the Amon Carter Museum of American Art in Fort Worth, Texas, and formerly professor of history at the University of Texas at Austin.
 Dr. Tyler has written widely on American Western art, including (ed.)
-Alfred Jacob Miller: Artist on the Oregon Trail (1982), Alfred Jacob Miller: Artist as Explorer (1999), Prints of the West (1994), and Audubon’s Great National Work: The Royal Octavo Edition of The Birds of America (1993).
+Alfred Jacob Miller: Artist on the Oregon Trail (1982), Alfred Jacob Miller: Artist as Explorer (1999), Prints of the West (1994), Audubon’s Great National Work: The Royal Octavo Edition of The Birds of America (1993), and A New and Wider Field: Alfred Jacob Miller and the Rendezvous of 1837 (2019).
 Dr. Tyler lectures on American and Western American art and history.

 Elizabeth “Betsy” Watry is a scholar and award-winning author specializing in nineteenth and early-twentieth century cultural history of the American West.
 Ms.Watry holds a Master’s Degree in History from Montana State University and is the co-author of several books on Yellowstone National Park.
 Her newest book Women in Wonderland: Lives, Legends, and Legacies of Yellowstone National Park published by Riverbend Publishing in 2012, was the winner of the 2013 WILLA Literary Award in the category of scholarly non-fiction.